Yergeni/spigot-study-case/README.md

 - Add a user profile page with logic to modify the user information and show post related to them.
 - ~~Improve featured CSS by using a banner idea.~~ <span style="color: green; font-weight: bold">DONE</span>
 - Improve UX by adding better error handling and notifications.
+- Add Like, add to favorite, comments, and other features.
 - Server refactorizations.